-Many of our research and preclinical activities are conducted by third parties outside of the United States, including in China where we established Kinnjiu.
+Many of our research and preclinical activities are conducted by third parties outside of the United States, including in China.
 A significant disruption in the operations of those third parties, a trade war or political unrest in China or other areas in which these third parties are located could materially adversely affect our business, financial condition and results of operations.

 We conduct many of our research and preclinical activities with contracted third parties located outside of the United States, including in China.
-In May 2021 we announced the establishment of Kinnjiu to enable the potential development and commercialization of certain targeted oncology product candidates across Greater China.
-As of June 30, 2022, we held an approximately 58% equity interest in Kinnjiu.
-Any disruption in the operations of such third parties or our current or future joint ventures or in their ability to meet our needs, whether as a result of (i) operational challenges, such as delays or disruptions in supply chains, difficulties in hiring and retaining key employees and other service providers, or changes in or failure to successfully execute development, commercialization or other strategic plans, (ii) regulatory obstacles caused by changes in or newly adopted applicable rules and regulations of governing entities, (iii) adverse global or regional economic conditions or geopolitical conflicts, such as the ongoing conflict between Ukraine and Russia, including the sanctions imposed by the United States, the European Union and others on Russia and other related parties, (iv) a natural disaster or public health emergency, such as the COVID-19 pandemic, or (v) other causes, could impair our ability to operate our business on a day-to-day basis and to continue development of our programs.
+In February 2023, we announced that we acquired the ownership stake of Kinnjiu previously held by the Series A investors for \$24.0 million, using a combination of \$9.1 million in cash and 2.2 million shares of common stock of Kinnate.
+We retain Kinnjiu's cash, intellectual property and other assets, including key personnel and its legal entity structure.
+Kinnjiu enables the potential development and commercialization of certain targeted oncology product candidates across People's Republic of China, Hong Kong, Taiwan and Macau.
+Any disruption in the operations of such third parties or in their ability to meet our needs, whether as a result of (i) operational challenges, such as delays or disruptions in supply chains, difficulties in hiring and retaining key employees and other service providers, or changes in or failure to successfully execute development, commercialization or other strategic plans, (ii) regulatory obstacles caused by changes in or newly adopted applicable rules and regulations of governing entities, (iii) adverse global or regional economic conditions or geopolitical conflicts, such as the ongoing conflict between Ukraine and Russia, including the sanctions imposed by the United States, the European Union and others on Russia and other related parties, (iv) a natural disaster or public health emergency, such as the COVID-19 pandemic, or (v) other causes, could impair our ability to operate our business on a day-to-day basis and to continue development of our programs.
 Furthermore, since many of these third parties and Kinnjiu are located in China, we are exposed to the possibility of disruption and increased costs in the event of changes in the foreign policies of the United States government or the domestic or foreign policies of the government of China, political unrest or unstable economic conditions in China.
-For example, a trade war between the United States and China could lead to tariffs on the chemical intermediates used in our product candidates.
-Any of these matters could materially and adversely affect our development timelines, business and financial condition.
+For example, a trade war between the